 ETSI Open Source MANO is used in conjunction with RIFT.IO’s RIFT.ware solution for NFV orchestration while OpenStack was used as the virtual infrastructure manager (VIM).

-For a large scale implementation of 5G network slices comprised of different but targeted service chains, an active end to end service assurance can be achieved with real time monitoring and testing empowered with DevOps for automating operations.
-The key part of this PoC is the deployment of virtual test agents as part of network service chains to keep an eye during lifetime of service.
-It can send real time insight to control center about the health of the service.
+For a large scale implementation of 5G network slices comprised of different but targeted service chains, an active end to end service assurance can be achieved with real-time monitoring and testing empowered with DevOps for automating operations.
+The key part of this PoC is the deployment of virtual test agents as part of network service chains to keep an eye during a lifetime of service.
+It can send real-time insight to control center about the health of the service.

 Latest posts by Sagar Nangare (see all)

 - Analysis: How are Faster Networks Advancing the New-Age Datacenters - March 19, 2019